afujimoto/CAMPHORsomatic/README.md

 ```

-## Parameter setting in configuration file
+## Parameter settings in configuration file

-We consider the parameter set in the provided configuration appropriate for 20x coverage WGS data.
+We consider the parameters set in the provided configuration appropriate for 20x coverage WGS data.

 We developed this method with nanopore sequence data basecalled by albacore (total error rate =~ 15%), and set minimum indel length to 100bp to remove false positives.
-But newer basecallers have increased accuracy and, smaller minimum indel length (50bp or smaller) can be used.
-For this, users can change the "MIN_INDEL_LENGTH" within the pram.config file.
+However, newer basecallers have increased accuracy and, smaller minimum indel length (50bp or smaller) can be used.
+Users can change the "MIN_INDEL_LENGTH" within the pram.config file.

 ## Repeat filtering